martinSter/modi/cran-comments.md

-## First submission
+## Resubmission
-This is our first submission to CRAN.
+This is a resubmission.
+In this version I have:

+* Fixed the bug in Authors@R in the DESCRIPTION.
+* Added a reference about the method to the Description field.

 ## Test environments
 * Windows 10 (local), R 3.5.1